-When I switched from “deep value” to “defensive value” investing in 2011, the first stock I purchased with the new approach was BP.
+When I switched from deep value investing to defensive value investing in 2011, the first stock I purchased with the new approach was BP.

 Six volatile years later, this has turned out to be a mildly disappointing investment.
 That’s partly because of bad luck, but it’s also because I paid too much in the first place.
 That’s a mistake I don’t plan on making again.

 - Dividend income: 34.0%